parthalathiya03/videosdk_agent/README.md

 - Documents are split into chunks using **LangChain RecursiveCharacterTextSplitter**
 - Chunks are embedded using **HuggingFace Sentence Transformers**
 - **FAISS** retrieves the most relevant document chunks
-- If no relevant documents are found, **OLLAMA** generates the response
+- If no relevant documents are found, **Ollama** generates the response

 ### 3. Response Generation